 THIS is the main reason I think every blogger starting out should use a self-hosted WordPress blog instead of a free service.
 WordPress is hands down the best platform to build your blog on.

-WordPress makes it simple to create a high quality blogging site, and best of all – WordPress is Free through Bluehost.
+WordPress makes it simple to create a high-quality blogging site, and best of all – WordPress is Free through Bluehost.
 In addition, you can download and install WordPress directly through Bluehost.
-If you turn into a internet baller later down the road you can also manage multiple WordPress sites through your Bluehost panel!
-(Let’s take it one step at a time though).
+If you turn into an internet baller later down the road you can also manage multiple WordPress sites through your Bluehost panel!
+(Let's take it one step at a time though).

 Bottom Line: WordPress is fully integrated with Bluehost.
 It takes another needless step out of the equation.